ColinKennedy/rez_developer_packages/rez_documentation_check/README.md

 TODO:

+- Check variants for missing linking.
+Not just the requires of a package
 - Make sure to check for missing intersphinx mapping URLs.
 Not just mappings
+- This should work with new style AND old style intersphinx mappings
 - Make sure there are test results (both for check and fix) that have NO intersphinx_mapping defined at all
 - Add example command-line use